The percentage of households that have access to the Internet.

 Access to the Internet is crucial for households to communicate, search for jobs, complete schoolwork and participate in other important activities like banking, health care access and consumer research.

-Of the comparison counties, Essex and Westchester had the lowest household Internet rate in 2015-19.
-Middlesex and Lake were slightly higher with a rate of 90% for both.
+Of the comparison counties, Essex and Westchester had the lowest household Internet rates in 2017-21.
+Middlesex and Lake were slightly higher with rates of 93% and 92% respectively.